GambuzX/Number-Wizard/README.md

 Number guessing game.

-Download the zip file to play!
+Download the rar file to play!